Hoyasumii/bee-movie/README.md

 So why are you helping me?

 Bees have good qualities.
-And it takes my m
+And it takes my mi